-Petrons Twin Towers and Monorail - Courtesy by Tourism Malaysia Kuala Lumpur
+Petronas Twin Towers and Monorail - Courtesy by Tourism Malaysia Kuala Lumpur

 Canopy Walk, National Park - Courtesy by Tourism Malaysia Kuala Lumpur

-Malaysia is the traveller’s haven.
-Lonely Planet, the popular travel guide, has ranked Malaysia among the top 10 destinations for year 2014.
+Malaysia is a visitor’s haven.
+In 2005, Malaysia tourism industries accounted for 7% of Malaysia's booming economy.
+In 2011 Malaysia ranked 9th the most visited tourist destinations in the world.
+The popular travel guide, has ranked Malaysia among the top 10 destinations for year 2014.
+The Government of Malaysia took very much care about tourism sector.
+The agency that responsible about tourism industries in Malaysia is Ministry of Tourism Malaysia.
 Tourism Malaysia, the local tourism industry supported by the Government of Malaysia, has grown by leaps and bounds with its focus on promoting Malaysia at the domestic and international levels.
 Besides being a popular holiday spot, Malaysia is also the country of choice for business, education, jobs, medical treatments and many more.

 Malaysia consists of thirteen states and three Federal Territories, with a total landmass of 329,845 square kilometres (127,354 sq mi).
 The Federal Territories are Wilayah Persekutuan Kuala Lumpur (the capital city of Malayssia), Labuan and Putrajaya.
 The flag of Malaysia, also known as the Jalur Gemilang (Malay for "Stripes of Glory") consists of 14 stripes, alternating white and red, that represents the unity between states and its federal government.

 The States in Malaysia that devote to tourist attractions are Selangor, Perak, Penang, Kedah, Perlis, Negeri Sembilan, Malacca, Johor, Pahang, Terengganu, Kelantan, Sabah and Sarawak.

 The flag of Malaysia, also known as the Jalur Gemilang (Malay for "Stripes of Glory") consists of 14 stripes, alternating white and red.
 The 14 points star represent the unity between the states, while the crescent represents Islam, the country's official religion.
 The yellow of the star and crescent is the royal colour of the Malay rulers, while the he blue canton symbolizes the unity of the Malaysia people.